-a) Professor:
+a) Professor

-Promotion to the rank of Professor normally requires that an individual will have demonstrated sustained excellence in all of the following three areas: teaching, research and scholarship, and service and academic administration, which may include service in the University and/or external organizations associated with academic fields and/or professional practices.
-These achievements are sufficient that individuals promoted to a full professorship will have a distinguished reputation in their academic and/or professional field.
-Individuals at this level, moreover, have achievements that have earned them the position of academic leaders at Royal Roads, and have contributed substantially and over a sustained period of time to the academic and professional mission of the University.
+A Faculty Member holding an appointment at the rank of Professor will:

+Have demonstrated a record of excellence in the performance of: teaching, and research and scholarship consistent with Article 27.
+These achievements demonstrate that individuals holding a full professorship will have a distinguished reputation in their academic and/or professional field.
+Individuals at this level, moreover, have achievements that have earned them the position of academic leaders at Royal Roads, and have contributed substantially and consistently to the University's academic and professional mission, since the commencement of their appointment at Royal Roads; and